 Deliciously, seasoned deviled eggs make a wonderful appetizer for your holiday gatherings.

 I thank my friend, Aric, for this recipe!
-You can also switch up this recipe using albacore tuna and Greek Yyogurt (not fat free) in place of the sour cream, if you wish :-)
+You can also switch up this recipe using albacore tuna and Greek yogurt (not fat free) in place of the sour cream, if you wish.

 To make easy deviled eggs, put the cooked egg yolk in a zip lock bag.
 Then mash until they are all broken up.
 Add the remainder of the ingredients, reseal, and keep mashing until it is thoroughly mixed.
 Cut the tip off of the baggy and squeeze the mixture into the eggs.